Cobh is the Cruise Port on the south coast of Ireland that is the gateway to the city of Cork.

 Stepping inside visitors are taken back in time to the 19th century and get a fascinating insight into day-to-day prison life at a time when the high walls ensured no escape.

 The atmosphere suggests that you are accompanied by the shuffling feet of inmates, each representing a particular period in Irish history from pre-famine times to the foundation of the Irish State.
 The cells are inhabited by life-like wax figures; original graffiti on cell walls tell the innermost feelings of some inmates while the spectacular audio tour (in 13 languages) tells the social history and contrasting lifestyles of 19th Cork.

 No holiday is complete without shopping and a Cruise holiday is no different.
 If it is basic necessities, souvenirs and craft items that you are looking for, then look no further than Cobh.
+Christys Irish Store at Cobh Heritage Centre and the Tregan Craft Centre next to Titanic Experience Cobh will not disappoint.
 There are a number of fashion shops in Cobh, but if it is a wide selection of fashion that you are looking for then a trip to Cork may be a better option.
 All of the familiar high street names are to be found in the areas centred around St. Patrick’s Street in Cork – a ten minute walk from the railway station.
 The newly opened Opera Lane has the premium fashion stores H&M, Gap, Topshop, Topman, Compu B, Next, River Island, CC Viyella, New Look, Tommy Hilfiger, Therapie and Kuyichi.

 For real value try Dunnes Stores or Penneys (Primark in the UK).

-Most stores do not open before 12 noon on a Sunday, so bear this in mind.
+Most stores in Cork city do not open before 12 noon on a Sunday, so bear this in mind.